 Why do puppies chew?

-If you’re wondering ‘why do puppies chew?’, you should know that chewing is a natural puppy behaviour that helps develop their teeth and jaws.
+If you’re wondering ‘why do puppies chew?’, you should know that chewing is a natural puppy behaviour that helps develop their teeth and jaws!
 Owners shouldn’t try and stop their puppy chewing as all dogs need to do it but instead should make sure they give their puppy things to chew that are appropriate and safe.

 - Make these toys far more interesting than anything else they may consider chewing.
 You can do this by buying toys that you can put treats or food inside, or that have a texture or make a noise that your puppy enjoys.
 Use some trial and error to find out what your puppy really enjoys, as long as it is safe and healthy.

-- Tidy up!
+- Tidy up to prevent puppy chewing!
 If you have things lying around on the floor or within puppy reach, you can’t expect them not to have a nibble on them.
 Puppies don’t know what is theirs and what isn’t!

 - Praise your puppy when you see them chewing a safe and appropriate toyThis encourages your pup to chew on things they’re supposed to chew on!

 - Spend quality time to prevent puppy chewing!
 Chewing can also occur when your puppy is bored.
 Make sure you are spending lots of quality time with them, giving them plenty of enrichment and interactive toys and games, and that they are not being left on their own for long periods of time.

 If you are concerned that your puppy is chewing excessively, take them for a check-up with your vet.
 They can help if your puppy is teething and has a sore mouth or gums.
 If you are still worried, a qualified and experienced behaviourist will be able to help you understand the root of non-clinical chewing issues.